-Kilmarnock consult SFA over Lafferty investigation
+Lafferty charged by SFA over alleged sectarianism

-Kyle Lafferty: Kilmarnock consult Scottish FA in probe over striker's alleged sectarian comment
+Kyle Lafferty: Kilmarnock striker charged by Scottish FA over alleged sectarian comment

 Last updated on .From the section Kilmarnock

-Kilmarnock are in consultation with the Scottish FA over their investigation into striker Kyle Lafferty's alleged use of sectarian language.
+Kilmarnock striker Kyle Lafferty has been charged by the Scottish FA over his alleged use of sectarian language.

 The club previously said they were aware of footage "which appears to show a member of our playing staff using language of a sectarian nature".